markusjonek/formula_student/README.md

 # or
 python3 plot.py
 ````
-Here is a screenshot of better_plot.py (note that the plot is in degrees as default):
+Here is a screenshot of best_plot.py (note that the plots are in degrees (not radians) as default):

 ![figure4](https://user-images.githubusercontent.com/17691221/163716404-1d4028ad-2824-4190-8ab9-c43f73b8aba7.png)